RunestoneInteractive/thinkcspy/_sources/Exceptions/02_standard_exceptions.rst

 =====================  ================================================
 Other Exceptions       Description
 =====================  ================================================
 Exception              Base class for all exceptions.
-This catches all
+This catches most
                        exception messages.
 StopIteration          Raised when the next() method of an iterator
                        does not point to any object.